 Was there an appropriate bike lane in the area?

 Besides, was the driver under the influence?
 Were all of his licenses up to date?

 Are the bus side view mirrors safe for the smaller lames of Redondo Beach?

 These and other questions are vital.
 They establish a baseline for concerned parents and citizens.
 All residents worried about what happened to have an opportunity to make it right.
 Furthermore, we prepare for a safer greater Los Angeles area.

 We here at the Ehline Law Firm will do everything we can to avoid these types of events.
 Join our cause.

-We've read sensational reports of motorcyclists hitting joggers at high speed along PCH in more recent news.
+In more recent news, we’ve read sensational reports of motorcyclists hitting joggers at high speed along PCH.
 Bike-crash hotspots include Artesia Blvd, Catalina Avenue, and Artesia Blvd.
 True, no amount of laws can force drivers like that to look out for riders.
 But what about when the City Council and planning departments cause or create conditions making this town less safe for clean energy and recreational riding participants?
-Adding to the clear and present dangers to Redondo's riders is a new menace to the public along the Marvin Braude Bike Trail.
+Adding to the clear and present dangers to Redondo’s riders is a new menace to the public along the Marvin Braude Bike Trail.

 The New Redondo Beach Bike Path – Deathtrap.

 Many are up in arms over the Redondo Harbor Gateway and Bike Path Improvement Project.
 So now, bike commuters aren’t just grumbling about loose dogs, honking drivers chatting on cell phones, buses cutting them off, or cars drifting into their lanes.
 Now, whether you’re at the wheel trying to coexist with bicycles, or holding on to a set of handlebars, more caution than ever must be taken when riding here.